lovac42/Cardistry/src/cardistry/config.md

 All ease values equal to or below this value will be counted as difficult.
 Default starting ease is set to 2500.
 Set to 9999 to remove limit.

+## inc_filtered_decks:
+true or false (lower cased letters).
+Cards moved to a filtered deck uses different id's and will screw the calculations.